-- 1. If the student fulfills the continuous assessment process requirements, the Final score will be obtained from: - Practical sessions (4,0 points). a.
+- 1. If the student fulfills the continuous assessment process requirements, the Final score will be obtained from: - a.
+Practical sessions (4.0 points).

-In case of having a mark lower than 3 points out of 10 in one practice, obtained final Lab mark will be multiplied by 0.75.
+In case of having a mark lower than 3 points out of 10 in one practice, obtained final practices mark will be multiplied by 0.75.

-In case of having a mark lower than 3 points out of 10 in two practices, obtained final Lab mark will be multiplied by 0.5.
+In case of having a mark lower than 3 points out of 10 in two practices, obtained final practices mark will be multiplied by 0.5.

-In case of having a mark lower than 3 points out of 10 in three practices or more, obtained final Lab mark will be multiplied by 0.25.
+In case of having a mark lower than 3 points out of 10 in three practices or more, obtained final practices mark will be multiplied by 0.25.

-- Evaluation of Part 1 (3,0 points) which corresponds to the midterm exam if its score is greater or equal to 5 points.
-On the contrary, the score will be that of the corresponding part of the final exam. - Evaluation of Part 2 (3.0 points) corresponds to the score of the second part of the final exam.
-C. - d.
-The student must obtain a minimum score of 4 out of 10 (4 points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+- b.
+Evaluation of Part 1 (3,0 points), which corresponds to the midterm exam if its score is greater or equal to 5 points.
+On the contrary, the score will be that of the corresponding part of the final exam. - c.
+Evaluation of Part 2 (3,0 points) corresponds to the score of the second part of the final exam. - d.
+The student must obtain a minimum score of 4 out of 10 (4 points/10 points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).

-Final Grade= Practice +Evaluation of Part 1 + Evaluation of Part 2
+Final Grade= Practice (4.0 points) + Evaluation of Part 1 (3.0 points) + Evaluation of Part 2 (3.0 points)

-If the student failed to fulfill any of the requirements to be considered within continuous 2. assessment process, the final score (outside the continuous assessment process) will be obtained from, where the student must obtain a minimum score of 4 out of 10 (4 points/10 points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+2. If the student failed to fulfill any of the requirements to be considered within continuous assessment process, the final score (outside the continuous assessment process) will be obtained from: